-Slip and fall accidents in Nevada are governed by several different state laws.
-Here, we'll look at a few major points of Nevada slip and fall injury law, starting with the time limits for bringing a slip and fall case to court.
+In the sections that follow we'll take an in-depth look at some Nevada laws that could affect an insurance settlement or personal injury lawsuit after a slip and fall accident, starting with the time limits for bringing a slip and fall lawsuit to court.
 Then, we'll examine how Nevada's "modified comparative fault" rule affects cases in which the injured person is found to be partly responsible for the accident.
 Finally, we'll discuss claims involving state and local governments in Nevada, and how these are governed by a separate set of rules.

-Each state sets its own time limits for filing a slip and fall accident claim in court.
-In Nevada, you have two years to file a slip and fall claim.
+Each state sets its own time limits for filing a slip and fall accident lawsuit in court.
+In Nevada, you have two years to get a personal injury lawsuit filed, and that includes slip and fall cases.
 This two-year time limit (set out in a Nevada civil law known as a "statute of limitations") typically begins on the date of the accident.
-If you wait more than two years to file your claim, you'll almost surely be barred from bringing it to court at all.
+If you wait more than two years to file your lawsuit, you'll almost surely be barred from bringing it to court at all.

 It's helpful to note that this time limit only applies to lawsuits filed in court.
-It does not affect an insurance claim related to your slip and fall.
-Nevertheless, filing your insurance claim as soon as possible after an injury is a good idea.
-If you wait too long, you may lose your chance to go to court before you've had a change to negotiate a settlement with the insurance company -- an option you'll need to be able to count on if injury settlement negotiations don't work out.
+It does not affect an insurance claim related to your slip and fall (such as one you might file with the property owner's insurance carrier).
+Nevertheless, filing your insurance claim as soon as possible is a good idea.
+If you wait too long, you may lose the option of taking the case to court if injury settlement negotiations aren't working out.

 In some Nevada slip and fall accident cases, an insurance adjuster or jury might decide you are partly at fault for your own injury.
 For instance, suppose that you were injured when you tripped on a broken floor tile while shopping.
 You didn't see the tile because you were too busy reading the tags on an item you were planning to buy.
 Suppose that you filed an insurance claim or lawsuit, and the insurance adjuster or jury decided that your total damages are $10,000, but that you are 10 percent at fault for the accident, since you were distracted and weren't paying proper attention to where you were walking.